watersnake1/blockchain-developer-bootcamp-final-project/README.md

 * Migrations - contains scripts for deploying the contracts
 * Test - contains unit tests, written in javascript

+### Design Patterns Used
+* Optimizing gas - using a multiplier to track the accrued balances reduces the number of writes to storage
+* Inter-contract execution - the contract calls the methods _burn and _mint from ERC20.sol

+### SWC Vulnerabilities
+* 131 - no unused variables
+* 115 - no use of tx.origin

 ### Future Work
 I have learned through the course of this project that decimal numbers are poorly handled within solidity.
 Future work to improve this system, and preclude the need for approximating functions such as `f(x)=1.01^x` with crudely guessed polynomials, would be to implement a decimal exponentiation library in solidity (similar to safeMath) that is able to represent the decimal numbers as 18-digit uints, carry out the calculation precisely, and *not* overflow the uint buffer.